scorpionzhang/jekyll-now/_posts/2017-06-28-A-Personal-Review-on-OSCP-Certificate.md

 - Make your own cheatsheet!
 - Get a good rest on the exam day and the day before.
 - Don't overestimate the difficulty of the exam boxes.
 They are generally easier than those most frustrating lab boxes.
-- Focus on ENUERATION!!!
-Focus on ENUERATION!!!
-Focus on ENUERATION!!!
+- Focus on ENUMERATION!!!
+Focus on ENUMERATION!!!
+Focus on ENUMERATION!!!
 - Be careful and don't fall into rabbit holes.
 But if you believe you have found some obvious clues just go for it.
 - Google is your best friend.
 - Take notes and screenshots along the way, especially during key steps.
 You will need them to complete your reports.